reeseaustin55/Fetch_Literature-/README.md

 ```

 > **Note:** Some publishers require authentication via your institution.
 When
+> that happens, sign in within the opened browser tab.
+The app will notice the
-> that happens, use the manual dialog to fetch and place the PDF into the output
+> completed download in your Downloads folder and move it into the output
-> folder without interrupting the rest of the queue.
+> directory automatically, keeping the rest of the queue moving.